lightbits/lightbits.github.io/euler/euler.markdown

 ![](plates1xyz.png)

-They all look clearly different, but a funny thing happens as the angle about the y-axis approaches 90 degrees...
+They all look clearly different, but a funny thing happens as the angle about the y-axis approaches 90 degrees.
+Here's an illustration:
 ![](gimballock.gif)

-Here's an illustration:

 * For the red plate I keep rz fixed and adjust rx back and forth.
 * For the blue plate I keep rx fixed and adjust rz back and forth (in the opposite direction).